nicc777/container-python4aws/README.md

 Creating a OCI complaint container using Dockerfile that includes Python, AWS CLI and boto3

+## Use Cases

+* Python based deployments in Kubernetes (see [examples](./examples/kubernetes/README.md))
+* Running Python scripts using the Docker image (EC2 instances etc.)
+* Where you need to run a Python application using a specific version of Python that is not installed on the host.
+* Probably hundreds of other use cases...

 # Build a Container Image using Docker

 Run the following command